akhenakh/dico/README.md

 * the continue in _validate_fields does not show up in coverage
 * documentation for ValidationException on save()
 * in _apply_filters if call directly a callable not in a list arg error
+* update management for mongo ? (it will become a real ORM)

 ## Differences with dictshield
 * dictshield raise ValueError while setting a property on a document if the data does not match the field, makes validate() useless
+* dictshield allows unknown properties to be set
+* dictshield does not use __slots__
+* dictshield is more complete but complexe
+* dictshield has separates files in packages, makes import boring